Last Updated on December 7, 2023 by Sharon Advik

 It is the second significant area where I guess the Nikon Z6 outperforms the new Z5 in Comparison to burst shooting (on paper, at least).

-The Nikon Z5 is constrained when capturing video compared to its older sibling (and many of its mirrorless competitors).
+The Nikon Z5 is constrained when capturing video compared to its older sibling (and many mirrorless competitors).

 First, the 1.7x cut in its 4K video mode is significant.

-It might be challenging to fit subjects in the frame if you intend to blog or record video on the camera, so this is very critical.
+Fitting subjects in the frame might be challenging if you intend to blog or video on the camera, so this is critical.

 The lack of 120p slow-motion movie settings and the inability to record 10-bit video externally via the Nikon Z5’s HDMI output makes it less desirable for individuals who enjoy editing the color and appearance of their film.